abhmul/DataScienceTrack/README.md

 ## Tools needed

+Before we start, make sure you understand what **terminal** is.
+For Linux and Mac users this will be called *terminal*.
+Windows users have multiple variations that are similar to the Linux and Mac terminal(namely *Command Prompt* and *PowerShell*).
+However, for this tutorial, we recommend Windows users download and use *Cygwin* (instructions on how to do so are included below). *Cygwin* mimics *terminal* from Linux and Mac.
+To learn about how to use a *terminal*, try out [Codecademy's tutorial](https://www.codecademy.com/courses/learn-the-command-line/lessons/navigation/exercises/your-first-command).

 Tools We Need
 This tutorial requires Python and JuPyter Notebook.
 To run our Python code we need: